 Climate Action Plan

-The City of Saratoga is in the process of developing a Climate Action Plan (CAP).
+The City Council adopted Saratoga's first Climate Action Plan (CAP) on December 2, 2020.
 A CAP is a roadmap with specific strategies to reduce greenhouse gas emissions.
 The State of California encourages all local governments to reduce their community’s emissions 40% below 1990 levels by 2030.
 Saratoga’s CAP will help focus on activities that reduce the greatest amount of emissions in the most cost-effective way.

 Frequently Asked Questions

 They are gases in Earth’s atmosphere that trap heat.
 Human activities are responsible for most of the increase in greenhouse gases.
 In the United States, the greatest source of emissions from humans is burning fossil fuels for electricity, heat, and transportation.